 It’s been a few months.
 You’ve had no bites on interviews, and you feel your resume is going straight into the digital trash.
 You may be asking yourself, “Is my job search doomed?”

-You’re job search is not doomed, but without networking you are doomed to suffer a longer more difficult one.
+You’re job search is not doomed, but without networking you’ll suffer a longer, more difficult one.

 Although networking is important, it is only one piece in a multiple-channel job search marketing strategy.
 You help yourself best by working all your channels.
 Some other channels are:

 - Online networking portholes such as LinkedIn, Facebook, and MySpace